SmarterApp/AP_TimsTool/README.md

 - Build the project ./gw bootRePack
 - Run `./tims` followed by whatever commands you wish to execute.

 NOTE: To run locally against an external environment, the main tool property to override is `tims.tool.apiGatewayUrl`.
-The environment variable to use is `TIMS_TOOL_API_GATEWAY_URL.`
+The environment variable to use is `TIMS_TOOL_API_GATEWAY_URL` .

 Set this prior to running the tool.
 Ex: ```$ export TIMS_TOOL_API_GATEWAY_URL=https://iat-api-gateway-awsdev.sbtds.org```